 9.1.
 CDL Suspension

-Texting while driving is a "serious offense" according to federal law.
+Texting while behind the wheel is a "serious offense" according to federal law.
 The DMV will suspend a person's CDL for 60 days if he/she commits two (2) "serious offenses" with a commercial vehicle within a three (3) year time frame.
 And for a third offense, the CDL suspension will last 120 days.8

 It depends on the person's home-state DMV, which may levy different penalties than the Nevada DMV.
 Out-of-state drivers accused of handling a wireless device in Nevada are advised to consult with counsel in their home state with questions about their driver's license.

-The waiting period to get a texting while driving conviction sealed in Nevada is one (1) year after the case closes.9 If the charge got dismissed, however, there is no waiting period.10
+The waiting period to get a conviction sealed in Nevada is one (1) year after the case closes.9 If the charge got dismissed, however, there is no waiting period.10

 Texting or talking on the phone while driving without a hands-free device is not a deportable crime.
 But it is always very risky for non-citizens to face criminal charges, especially in this precarious political climate.
 All immigrants charged with traffic violations are encouraged to hire an attorney to help safeguard their resident status.
 Learn more about the criminal defense of immigrants in Nevada.

 Even though it is easy just to pay the fine and be done with the case, it makes sense to fight.
-Penalties for texting while driving increase with each successive conviction, so it is worth attempting to get the charge reduced so that the defendant will not face harsher penalties if he/she is caught texting while driving again.
+Penalties for texting while behind the wheel increase with each successive conviction, so it is worth attempting to get the charge reduced so that the defendant will not face harsher penalties if he/she is caught texting while driving again.

 Hiring an experienced attorney is never a bad idea in traffic ticket cases.
 In the vast majority of cases, attorneys can appear in court without the defendant having to show up as well.
 And prosecutors have a habit of extending better plea deals to attorneys than to traffic ticket defendants who do not have legal representation.